TeachersFirst - Featured Sites: Week of Feb 21, 2021

 Grades3 to 8

 In the ClassroomIntroduce this site on your interactive whiteboard or projector.
 Then have students explore this site independently or in small groups.
 Use this site as an anticipatory set or "activator" to introduce a unit or lesson for Black History Month or about heroes in Civil Rights.
 As you discuss Martin Luther King, Jr, include discussion of major Civil Rights leaders from other countries.
+Enhance student learning by having them choose one of the following projects.
 Have students create an annotated image of Nelson Mandela including text boxes and related links using a tool such as Thinglink, reviewed here.
 Have students collaborate to create maps of Mandela's journeys using Maphub, reviewed here.
 Students can add icons, text, images, and location stops!
 Have students create timelines (with music, photos, videos, and more) using Timeline JS, reviewed here.

 GradesK to 12